Categories

 Bosnia and Herzegovina - an ajar pearl of the Balkans

 Bosnia and Herzegovina is a country (and the former republic of the former Yugoslavia) located in southeastern Europe.
-The country is surrounded by land on all sides, except for the southern border, where the population of the country has free access to the Adriatic Sea.
-The area is 51,000 km2 - which makes the size of the country slightly larger than, for example, Denmark.
+The country's territory is bordered by land on all sides, except for the southern border, where the population has free access to the Adriatic Sea.
+The area is 51,000 km², making the country slightly larger than Denmark.
 About 4.6 million people live in Bosnia and Herzegovina.
-The capital is Sarajevo with a population of just under 200,000.
+The capital is Sarajevo, with a population of just under 200,000.

-The Neretva is unique among rivers of the Dinaric Alps area, particularly concerning its eclectic ecosystems and habitats, flora and fauna, and cultural and historic heritage.
-One of the most priceless biological resources of Bosnia and Herzegovina and Croatia is in Neretva freshwater.
-The Neretva basin possesses the most important source of drinking water in the region.
+The Neretva is unique among rivers in the Dinaric Alps region, particularly for its diverse ecosystems and habitats, flora and fauna, and cultural and historic heritage.
+One of the most priceless biological resources of Bosnia and Herzegovina and Croatia is in the Neretva freshwater.
+The Neretva basin is the region's most important source of drinking water.

-Bosnia and Herzegovina borders Croatia in the western part of the country, with Montenegro and Serbia - in the eastern part of the country.
-The country is divided into two parts: the Federation of Bosnia and Herzegovina, which is dominated by Bosnian Muslims and Croats, and the Republika Srpska, which is dominated by Serbs.
-On our website, you can easily find a local private tour guide who will take you around the area and tell you all the historical and other interesting details about the beautiful places of this country and make interesting itineraries covering all the unique corners of the local nature.
+Bosnia and Herzegovina borders Croatia to the west and Montenegro and Serbia to the east.
+The government is divided into two parts: the Federation of Bosnia and Herzegovina, which is dominated by Bosniaks and Croats, and the Republika Srpska, which Serbs dominate.
+On our website, you can easily find a local private tour guide who will take you around the area, share historical and other interesting details about the beautiful places of this country, and create itineraries that cover all the unique corners of the local nature.

 Transport

 Kravica Waterfall is a big tufa cascade on the Trebižat River, in the karstic heartland of Herzegovina.
-Its cliff is about 26 meters (81 ft) and the diameter of the lake at the base of the waterfall is 240 meters (780 ft).
+Its cliff is about 26 meters (81 ft), and the diameter of the Lake at the base of the waterfall is 240 meters (780 ft).
 Kravica is a famous swimming and picnic spot.
-The finest time for a visit is during April-May when the cascade is at its fullest and the surroundings are vivid green.
-Around the Kravica Falls is also a little grotto with stalactites created of calcium carbonate.
+The best time to visit is April-May, when the cascade is at its fullest, and the surroundings are vivid green.
+Around the Kravica Falls is also a small grotto with stalactites formed from calcium carbonate.

-Enjoy a wonderful holiday in Bosnia and Herzegovina, which offers many beautiful cities full of cultural attractions and unique natural landscapes with mountains, waterfalls, vineyards, and beautiful beaches on the Adriatic Sea in the southern part of the country.
-In many places, you can see historical monuments and buildings testifying to the dramatic history of the country.
+Enjoy a fantastic holiday in Bosnia and Herzegovina, which offers many beautiful cities full of cultural attractions, as well as unique natural landscapes, including mountains, waterfalls, vineyards, and stunning beaches on the Adriatic Sea in the southern part of the country.
+In many places, you can see historical monuments and buildings that testify to the country's dramatic history.

-You can choose from a variety of wonderful holiday homes in Bosnia and Herzegovina that suit your needs and from which you can go for a walk in the city or go out into nature outside the cities.
-If you dream of a big city holiday, you can choose to stay in the capital city of Sarajevo, which offers many exciting experiences.
+You can choose from a variety of wonderful holiday homes in Bosnia and Herzegovina that suit your needs and from which you can walk in the city or go out into nature.
+If you dream of a big-city holiday, you can choose to stay in Sarajevo, the capital, which offers many exciting experiences.

 And why not stay for the night in a log hut in a virgin pine forest and enjoy the closeness of nature and feel like a part of it?

-If you want to go on a cultural journey, you can, for example, rent a holiday home in Mostar in the south of Bosnia and Herzegovina, which is the cultural center of the country.
+If you want to go on a cultural journey, you can, for example, rent a holiday home in Mostar, the cultural center of Bosnia and Herzegovina.
 If you want to eat in a restaurant, you can, for example, order the local Ćevapčići (Ćevapi) dish, which is lamb and beef rolls with a lot of spices, and you will be served flatbread, vegetables, and sauce.

 Rakija is a strong Balkan alcoholic drink (brandy) obtained by sublimating fermented fruits.
 The standard strength is 40%, but homemade brandy can be pretty strong - from 50 to 60%.
 Rakija can be explored as a classic national drink of the South Slavic peoples and Romanians: it is famous in Bosnia and Herzegovina, Crete, Moldova, Romania, Serbia, North Macedonia, Montenegro, Croatia, Bulgaria.
 Slivovitz made from plums is extremely common.
 Other fruits used include quince, juniper, mulberry, fig, cherry, pear, apples, apricots, peaches, and grapes.
 There is also Rakija, in which various fruits are mixed.
 Grape and plum brandy are often blended after distillation with other ingredients such as nuts, cherries, honey, anise, and herbs.
 The main difference from ordinary vodka is the distillation of the final product in oak barrels, which is typical for brandy (cognac).